orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 [SINCE Orbeon Forms 2022.1]

-Whe `POST`ing data as described above, the data can now be incomplete.
+When `POST`ing data as described above, the data can now be incomplete.
 Say the 4.0.0 format of your form data is:

 ```xml
 <form>